 Modern houses are tightly closed, which is fantastic for energy efficiency.
-But it also means your inside air might be more polluted than the air outside.
-In actuality, the says it can be two to five times poorer than outdoors.
-This might cause a problem, since the estimates we spend about 90% of our days in a building.
+But it also means your inside air might be worse than the air outside.
+In actuality, the EPA says it can be two to five times worse than outdoors.
+This might cause a problem, since we spend about 90% of our days in a building.

-There are lots of factors that can cause poor indoor air quality, like cleaning products and air fresheners.
+There are many factors that can cause poor indoor air quality, like cleaning products and air fresheners.
 These can lead to headaches and worsen allergies and asthma.

 Unsure which system is best for your home?
 Our skilled technicians can complete an indoor air quality audit.
-We’ll assess several aspects that have an influence on your air, such as dust levels, VOCs and ventilation.
 Based on our findings, we can then advise you on the ideal choice for your home’s distinct needs.

 Continue reading to find out more about the air quality equipment we offer.

 When comparing air filters, it’s important to look at the MERV rating, or Minimum Efficiency Reporting Value.
 This assesses how successfully it filters pollutants.

 One of the most average and lowest priced filters, flat fiberglass filters, rank between 1 and 4 on the MERV system.
 Pleated filters are somewhat better, ranking between 8 and 12.

 We recommend installing at minimum a MERV 13, for example, the HC13 Media Air Cleaner, for optimal outcome.
 This filter provides fresher air while reducing energy needs*.

 High Efficiency Particulate Air (HEPA) filters are regarded as the best in air filtration, because they’re usually installed in hospitals.
 They’re effective at trapping 99.97–99.99% of indoor pollutants, such as pollen, pet dander and smoke.